RajputPawan/Prometheus/pages/docs/kiosk.md

 * More chromium-browser command line switches should be found in the following link:
  **[List of Chromium Command Line Switches](https://peter.sh/experiments/chromium-command-line-switches/)**
-* Depicted URLS can be appended or deleted in `/lhome/kioskuser/.xinitrc`
+* Depicted URLS can be appended or deleted either
+  * in `/lhome/kioskuser/browsers_monodisplay.sh` for machines with a single display, or
+  * in `/lhome/kioskuser/browsers_multidisplay.sh` for machines with 2 displays.

 ### Cronjob